Buddy Gomez: Personal life and death

-Gomez had four children with his first wife Teresita Samson - Maria Elena Gomez-Pulgar, Tomas "Mitch" Gomez IV, Karen Gomez-Dumpit, (former commissioner of the Commission on Human Rights),and Teresa Gomez-Coscolluela, and three children by his second wife Mary Egloff- Jose Maria Sebastian Gomez, Edward Joseph Gomez and Malia Gomez.
+Gomez had four children with his first wife Teresita Samson - Maria Elena Gomez-Pulgar, Tomas "Mitch" Gomez IV, Karen Gomez-Dumpit, (former commissioner of the Commission on Human Rights), and Teresa Gomez-Coscolluela, and three children by his second wife Mary Egloff- Jose Maria Sebastian Gomez, Edward Joseph Gomez and Malia Gomez.

-Gomez died on July 22, 2021, while undertaking the Camino de Santiago pilgrimage in Galicia, Spain during the Year of Mercy in honor of St. James.
-Having departed from the town of Sarria on July 18, Gomez had completed 75 kilometers out of the 115 kilometers to Santiago de Compostela by the time he reached the town of Arzúa where he passed away on the night of July 22 in a pilgrims' hostel.
+Gomez died on July 22, 2021, while undertaking the Camino de Santiago pilgrimage in Galicia, Spain, during the Year of Mercy in honor of St. James.
+Having departed from the town of Sarria on July 18, Gomez had completed 75 kilometers out of the 115 kilometers to Santiago de Compostela by the time he reached the town of Arzúa, where he died on the night of July 22 in a pilgrims' hostel.
 Gomez had chronicled his pilgrimage on his blog prior to his death, and following his death, his children went on to complete the remaining 40 kilometers in his memory obtaining his pilgrim's certificate posthumously.